Economic Games and Strategies

 W. W. Norton and Company, Inc., 2009.
 The course closely will follow both the

 structure and content of the text.
+I will assign appropriate end-of-the chapter

 - The grading will be straight letter grades: no plusses or minuses.
 Four